stccenter/Covid-19SentimentAnalysis/README.md

 #### **II - Set up the virtual environment**
 1. Create a new folder and name it as COVID19_SentimentAnalysis.
 2. Copy news_classification.py from cloned repository and place it inside COVID19_SentimentAnalysis folder.
+3. Download [GoogleNews-vectors-negative300.bin](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?resourcekey=0-wjGZdNAUop6WykTtMip30g) and place it inside the COVID19_SentimentAnalysis folder.
-3. Download the training_data_set_unduplicate.csv from the clones repository and place it inside the COVID19_SentimentAnalysis folder.
+4. Download the training_data_set_unduplicate.csv from the clones repository and place it inside the COVID19_SentimentAnalysis folder.
-4. In Visual Studio Code, go to Terminal and run the below in cmd terminal.
+5. In Visual Studio Code, go to Terminal and run the below in cmd terminal.
 This creates a virtual environment called "sentimentanalysis-venv"

             python -m venv sentimentanalysis-venv
 5. For Windows, run below line to activate the virtual environment